connollydean/Markdwon-Tutorial/pages/Preparation.md

 ![](images/icloud.png)

 iCloud Drive is cloud based data backup system that comes standard with MacOS.
-This is a great option for simply backing up your media rather than every file on your system.
+This is a great option for simply backing up your personal files rather than every file on your system.

 #### [Apple's official guide to using iCloud Drive](https://support.apple.com/en-us/HT204025)